renovate-tests/karhu/README.md

         NOTICE: styles.color.blueBright
     }

+You can also specify color for `default`, which is used if no other color matches.

 #### formatBefore

 Logged events can be prefixed by whatever you want.
 The default prefix includes the moment of the event in UTC time,